 Furthermore, 100.0% of the real estate in the Van Cortlandt Park Northwest neighborhood is occupied by renters, which is nearly the highest rate of renter occupancy of any neighborhood in America.

-Also of note, homes built from 2000 through today make up a higher proportion of the Van Cortlandt Park Northwest neighborhood's real estate landscape than 98.2% of the neighborhoods in America.
-When you are driving around this neighborhood, you'll notice right away that it is one of the newest built of any, with the smell of fresh paint, and the look of young landscaping nearly everywhere you look.
-In fact, 86.8% of the residential real estate here is classified as newer.
+Also of note, if you like the look and ambience of new homes and newly built neighborhoods, you will love the Van Cortlandt Park Northwest neighborhood.
+A whopping 86.8% of the homes and other residential real estate here were built after 1999, which is a higher proportion of new homes then you will find in 98.2% of the neighborhoods in the U.S. Everything here just feels new.
 In fact, the concentration of newer homes here is so great that they completely dominate the landscape.
 In most neighborhoods, there is a mixture of ages of residential real estate, but here it is almost completely built during one time frame: 2000 through today.

 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Van Cortlandt Park Northwest neighborhood has more single mother households than 99.2% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, one of the unique characteristics of the Van Cortlandt Park Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
+In addition, the Van Cortlandt Park Northwest neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.

 Also, our research revealed that more commuters here take the bus to work (11.4% ride the bus) than 95.9% of all American neighborhoods.
 If you like the idea of leaving your car and home and hopping the bus to work, this might be a good neighborhood for you to consider.